wangyuchen0217/gait-strategy-irl/README.md

-# Gait Strategy Inference via Inverse Reinforcement Learning
+# Gait Strategy Encoding via Inverse Reinforcement Learning

 This project focuses on modeling and encoding the gait strategies of stick insects using Maximum Entropy Inverse Reinforcement Learning (MaxEnt-IRL).
 The goal is to infer the underlying reward structures that govern gait pattern selection during walking, based on observed kinematic and sensory information.